cpbennett4/kubernetes-training/intro/local/README.md

 For Both
 ----
-* On a local box. this is still going to result in restarts.
-Take a look at pod-example for an idea of what to modify - noted in the comments
+* use the copies in local instead of their directories